-Developing a Culture of Reading for Pleasure 1: Teachers who Read and Readers who Teach
+Developing a Culture of Reading for Pleasure: Teachers who Read

 Reading for pleasure vs reading proficiency

 A significant body of research now tells us that Reading for Pleasure is one of the single most important factors in educational success for our children (OECD, 2002).
-But this presents a challenge for teachers – how do we implement a Reading for Pleasure ethos and provision in a system that demands accountability and reading proficiency?
+However, despite this well-established correlation, levels of reading enjoyment, frequency and motivation amongst children and young people are at their lowest levels since records began (NLT, Children and Young People’s Reading, 2025).
+With a DfE-backed National Year of Reading dedicated to reversing this decline scheduled for 2026, how can schools embed an effective Reading for Pleasure culture, particularly when our educational system demands accountability and has prioritised reading proficiency?

-It helps to consider the research into Reading for Pleasure.
+Supporting young people’s will to read takes time and commitment.
+However, basing our plans on the latest research into Reading for Pleasure will ensure that our investment delivers the impact that we are looking for – and that our pupils deserve.
 The seminal study on Reading for Pleasure in the UK was conducted in 2014, through the Teachers as Readers research by Teresa Cremin et. al. This study concluded that to develop children’s RfP effectively, teachers need to develop:

 • Considerable knowledge of children’s literature and other texts